-I am a fourth year graduate student at the physics department in MIT.
+I am a fifth year graduate student at the physics department in MIT.
 My PhD advisor is Jeff Gore.
-In the Gore Lab, I am working on cooperative behaviors and the evolution of antibiotic resistance.
+In the Gore Lab, I am working on cooperative behaviors in the evolution of antibiotic resistance.
+You can read about some of my work here.

 I completed my undergraduate in physics at the College of Creative Studies at the University of California, Santa Barbara.
 At UCSB, I worked with Professor Paul Hansma on the Reference Point Indentation Instrument (also Active Life Scientific).